Facts and Figures

 - The professional schools of UCSF are among the top in the nation.
 UC San Francisco’s School of Medicine ranked in the top five nationally according to U.S. News & World Report's 2017 issue of “America’s Best Graduate Schools."
 UCSF has the only school of medicine in the nation that ranks in the top five in both research and primary care education, including a tie for fourth place in research education, alongside University of Pennsylvania.

-- The University of California, San Francisco (UCSF) received the largest amount of research funds from the National Institutes of Health (NIH) of all other public institutions in 2015 and ranked second among all institutions nationwide.
-UCSF has ranked among the nation’s top institutions in NIH funding for more than two decades, with the School of Medicine receiving $501.1 million in 2015.
-The UCSF schools of pharmacy, nursing and dentistry also ranked first in their fields in NIH grants for 2015: pharmacy for the 36th consecutive year.
+- The University of California, San Francisco (UCSF) received the largest amount of research funds from the National Institutes of Health (NIH) of all other public institutions in 2016 and ranked second among all institutions nationwide.
+UCSF has ranked among the nation’s top institutions in NIH funding for more than two decades, with the School of Medicine receiving $577.6 million in 2016.
+The UCSF schools of pharmacy, dentistry and nursing also ranked first in their fields in NIH grants for 2016: Pharmacy for the 37th consecutive year.

 - Current grant funding to UCSF investigators for cancer research from all sources totals more than $248 million annually.
 This total includes funding from the National Cancer Institute as well as from other areas of NIH, the American Cancer Society, and other agencies and industry partners.